simgrid/simgrid/docs/source/app_smpi.rst

 MPI_Alltoall
 ^^^^^^^^^^^^

-Most of these are best described in `STAR-MPI <http://www.cs.arizona.edu/~dkl/research/papers/ics06.pdf>`_.
+Most of these are best described in `STAR-MPI's white paper <www.cs.fsu.edu/~xyuan/paper/06ics.pdf>`_.

  - default: naive one, by default
  - ompi: use openmpi selector for the alltoall operations